kpousti/cse15l-lab-reports/LabReport4.md

 To access the problematic file, "ListExamples.java," and edit it using the vim editor, I used the following keystrokes:

 - Keys pressed: `vim ListExamples.java` `<enter>`
-- Effect: Opens the "ListExamples.java" file in the vim editor, allowing access to all the lines in the file.
+- Effect: Opens the `ListExamples.java` file in the vim editor, allowing access to all the lines in the file.
 ![six](javafile.pdf)

 In the vim editor , I noticed that I could only scroll up and down and couldn't edit the file.
 To enter INSERT mode and make changes, I pressed `I`.